 (iii) Recommendation for revocation of a degree.

 (2) Other sanctions.
-If the instructor feels, or the department chair or director, or dean where appropriate, that the offense is of such nature that the academic sanctions are an insufficient remedy, or that they are not available, he or she may initiate additional procedures by referring the matter in its entirety to the academic hearing panel defined in section (I) of this rule, which can consider additional disciplinary sanctions.
-After the office of student conduct receives notification of a sanction via the cheating/plagiarism sanction form (D)(1) the academic hearing panel will conduct a hearing to determine if the academic sanction applied by the instructor as well as additional disciplinary sanctions it deems appropriate will be assessed against the student.
-The following sanctions can only be imposed by the academic hearing panel following a hearing as set forth in section (H) of this rule.
+If the instructor feels, or the department chair or director, or dean where appropriate, that the offense is of such nature that the academic sanctions are an insufficient remedy, or that they are not available, he or she may initiate additional procedures by referring the matter in its entirety to the academic hearing panel defined in paragraph (I) of this rule, which can consider additional disciplinary sanctions.
+After the office of student conduct receives notification of a sanction via the cheating/plagiarism sanction form (see paragraph (D)(1) of this rule), the academic hearing panel will conduct a hearing to determine if the academic sanction applied by the instructor as well as additional disciplinary sanctions it deems appropriate will be assessed against the student.
+The following sanctions can only be imposed by the academic hearing panel following a hearing as set forth in paragraph (H) of this rule.

 (a) Disciplinary probation.
 This sanction is one that places the student in serious jeopardy with the university.
 This sanction is invoked for a specified period of time.
 Notification of sanctions will be made to appropriate university offices, including the student's academic college or school.
 Students on disciplinary probation

 : might be subject to automatic dismissal or suspension if found responsible of any act of misconduct, including violation of the terms of the disciplinary probation

 (i) Might not be permitted to participate in an official non-curricular capacity such as intercollegiate athletics, intramurals, fine arts activities, or as an officer of a student organization, etc.

 (ii) Might be restricted from entering or remaining in selected campus buildings or in specified university facilities.